joakim/calendar/readme.md

 > The precise knowledge of the year duration is one thing, using it practically to construct a calendar system is another, because the calendar year of 365 entire days is not equal to the real solar year.
 A good calendar is therefore the one whose intercalation system yields a year length the nearest possible to the reality.

-My aim has been to achieve this in a simple and useful way.

 ### What it is not

 #### This calendar does not attempt to: